Last Updated on

 Imphal (1 Day) – Moreh Border – Tamu – Mandalay (2 Days) – Bagan (3 Days) – Inle Lake (2 Days) – Yangon (1 Day) – Kolkata

-Based on which, I have drafted this Ideal 7 Day Myanmar Road Trip Itinerary which can form the backbone of your Trip to Myanmar.
+Based on which, I have drafted this Ideal 7 Day Myanmar Road Trip Itinerary which fits perfectly in this 3 Month South East Asia Itinerary and can form the backbone of your Trip to Myanmar.

 But before you start scrolling down and planning your 7 Day Myanmar Road Trip, it’s a good idea to sort out your VISA and travel insurance first.

 And we recommend SafetyWing – The Travel Medical Insurance for Travellers

 Day 0 – Trip Starts

 Start towards Mandalay from India via Land Border Crossing at Moreh – Tamu border.

 Day 1 – Explore Mandalay on Foot

 Reach Mandalay early in the morning and check in to your hotel.
 Depending on the area where you are staying, take a tuk tuk or Grab to reach the East Side of Mandalay Palace or just walk, until you reach the junction of South and East side of Mandalay Palace, as that’s where majority of the attractions are, including Mandalay Hill, the Sandamuni Pagoda, the Kyauktawgyi Pagoda, the Kuthodaw Pagoda, the Shwenandaw Monastrey, Mandalay Palace etc.